Café Bustelo® sponsored this post as part of an Influence Central campaign, and all opinions expressed in my post are my own.

 Café Bustelo has this bold and rich flavor that stands up to milk and sugar that I love.
 It’s a high-quality Hispanic coffee that reminds me of home!

-The good news for all of us who love café is that you can find Café Bustelo in a variety of forms at Target.
-You can find it ground, whole bean, brick, K-Cup® Pods and even instant.
+The good news for all of us who love café is that you can find Café Bustelo in various forms at Target.
+You can find it ground, whole bean, brick, K-Cup® Pods, and even instant.

-For this Puerto Rican breakfast favorite, we used evaporated milk as this was what my grandma used to add!
-You can use whole milk as well and add as much sugar and cinnamon as you would like!
+For this Puerto Rican breakfast favorite, we used evaporated milk, as this was what my grandma used to add!
+Of course, you can also use whole milk and add as much sugar and cinnamon as you would like!

 You have to continue to stir to make sure that the oatmeal doesn’t become lumpy.
-Also, if the texture is not the same as Puerto Rican you can grind the oats in a blender or small food processor, and this will do the trick!
+Also, if the texture is not the same as Puerto Rican, you can grind the oats in a blender or small food processor, which will do the trick!